AaltoSciComp/python-debugging/features.rst

   1. First in user's own Python packages (in $HOME/.local/lib/python...)
   2. Then system directories (like /usr/local in Linux)

+The exact list of folders your python is searching is defined in ``sys.path``.

 The same is true when uninstalling packages with pip.
 So if you're not sure where a package is, uninstall it at least twice.